Ryanico/Salaries-by-College-Major-Data-Analysis/README.md

-Salaries by College Major – Data Analysis
-Project Overview

-This project explores how college majors influence salary outcomes.
-Using a dataset containing salary information for different undergraduate majors, the analysis investigates trends in starting salaries, mid-career salaries, and salary growth potential.

-The goal of this project is to demonstrate data cleaning, exploration, and analysis using Python and Pandas in a Jupyter Notebook.

-Objectives

-The analysis aims to answer the following questions:

-Which majors have the highest starting salaries?

-Which majors have the highest mid-career salaries?

-Which majors have the lowest salaries?

-Which degrees offer the highest long-term earning potential?

-Which majors have the lowest salary risk (small salary spread)?

-Dataset

-The dataset contains salary statistics for different undergraduate majors, including:

-Undergraduate Major

-Starting Median Salary

-Mid-Career Median Salary

-Mid-Career 10th Percentile Salary

-Mid-Career 90th Percentile Salary

-These values help analyze earning potential and salary variability across careers.

-Tools and Technologies

-The project was completed using:

-Python

-Pandas

-Jupyter Notebook

-Key techniques used:

-Data loading and inspection

-Data cleaning

-Handling missing values

-Statistical exploration

-Sorting and filtering datasets

-Calculating salary spread

-Key Analysis Steps
-1. Data Loading

-The dataset is loaded using Pandas and inspected to understand its structure.

-2. Data Cleaning
+# Salaries by College Major – Data Analysis

+## Overview
+This project analyzes salary outcomes across different undergraduate college majors.
+The goal of the analysis is to explore how career choice influences earning potential by examining starting salaries, mid-career salaries, and salary variability.

+Using Python and Pandas in a Jupyter Notebook, the dataset is cleaned, explored, and analyzed to uncover trends in salary distribution among different fields of study.

+---

+## Objectives
+The main goals of this project are to:

+- Identify majors with the highest starting salaries
+- Compare mid-career earning potential across majors
+- Analyze salary spread to understand income variability
+- Explore which majors offer more predictable salary outcomes

+---

+## Dataset
+The dataset contains salary statistics for various undergraduate majors including:

+- Undergraduate Major
+- Starting Median Salary
+- Mid-Career Median Salary
+- Mid-Career 10th Percentile Salary
+- Mid-Career 90th Percentile Salary

+These metrics help evaluate both **earning potential and salary risk** across different careers.

+---

+## Tools Used
+This project was completed using:

+- Python
+- Pandas
+- Jupyter Notebook
+- Basic Data Analysis Techniques

+---

+## Analysis Process

+### 1. Data Loading
+The dataset is imported and inspected to understand its structure and variables.

+### 2. Data Cleaning
 Missing values are removed to ensure accurate analysis.

-3. Salary Exploration

-The project identifies:
+### 3. Exploratory Data Analysis
+The dataset is explored to identify:

-Majors with the highest and lowest starting salaries
+- Majors with the highest starting salaries

-Majors with the highest and lowest mid-career salaries
+- Majors with the highest mid-career salaries
+- Majors with the lowest salaries

-4. Salary Spread Calculation
+### 4. Salary Spread Calculation

-A new column called Spread is created:
+A new metric called **Salary Spread** is calculated:

-Spread = Mid-Career 90th Percentile Salary − Mid-Career 10th Percentile Salary

-This measures salary risk or variability within each major.
+This helps measure the **risk or variability of salaries within each major**.

-5. Risk Analysis
+### 5. Risk Analysis

-Majors are sorted by salary spread to identify low-risk careers where earnings are more predictable.
+Majors are sorted by salary spread to determine which fields have **more predictable salary outcomes**.

+---

-Example Insights
+## Key Insights

-Some insights explored in the analysis include:
+Some insights explored in this analysis include:

-Majors in engineering and technical fields tend to have higher starting salaries.
+- Certain technical and engineering majors tend to have higher starting salaries.

-Some majors have large salary spreads, meaning earnings vary widely.
+- Some majors show a large salary spread, indicating higher income variability.

-Other majors show lower spreads, indicating more consistent salary outcomes.
+- Majors with smaller spreads tend to have more stable salary outcomes.

+---

-Project Structure
+## Project Structure
-Salaries-by-College-Major
+salaries-by-college-major-analysis
 │
-├── Salaries_by_college_major.ipynb
+├── data
+│ └── salaries_by_college_major.csv
+│
-├── salaries_by_college_major.csv
+├── notebooks
+│ └── salaries_by_college_major.ipynb
+│
 └── README.md
-How to Run the Project

-Clone the repository

-Open the notebook in Jupyter Notebook or Jupyter Lab

-Run the cells step by step to reproduce the analysis
+---

-Skills Demonstrated
+## Skills Demonstrated

-This project demonstrates:
+This project demonstrates the following data analysis skills:

-Data cleaning
+- Data cleaning

-Exploratory data analysis
+- Exploratory data analysis

-Data manipulation with Pandas
+- Data manipulation with Pandas

-Analytical thinking
+- Analytical thinking

-Python data analysis workflow
+- Working with Jupyter Notebooks

+---

+## Future Improvements
+Possible extensions of this project include:

+- Creating data visualizations for salary comparisons
+- Building an interactive dashboard
+- Conducting deeper statistical analysis on salary trends

+---